thosgood/this-weeks-finds/markdown/151-200/week189.md

 SO(3), the usual rotation group!
 Classically it makes no difference.
 But in loop quantum gravity, it has the effect of ruling out half-integer spins.
 This means that j = 1/2 is no longer the smallest nonzero spin.
-Instead, it\'s j = 1.
+Instead, it's j = 1.
 We can easily redo the whole calculation using SO(3).
 Not much changes, but we get a different value of the Barbero-Immirzi parameter.
 When all the spin network edges puncturing the event horizon have j = 1, we get